Dixie shares her experience and expertise in all things dating.

 Imagine Your Perfect Beach Day and Plan It Out

 Imagine your perfect day.
 You get to the beach in time to watch the sun come up as you share a cup of something hot with your beloved.
 You have soft music playing in the background, and you cuddle together on short lounge chairs that are covered in blankets.
 You even have bathrobes and warm slippers.
-Afterward, you both lay on the chairs and let the sun warm your bodies until it is over your head, when the umbrella protects your view.
+Afterward, you both lay on the chairs and let the sun warm your bodies until it is high overhead, when the umbrella protects your view.

 - Thermos with a hot beverage and two cups

 - Radio with batteries that are fully charged or a charged solar radio